The City of San Mateo Public Works Department is looking for an experienced, motivated Wastewater Treatment Plant Manager

 Submit an online application, résumé, and supplemental questionnaire at www.calopps.org or to the Human Resources Department, City of San Mateo, 330 W. 20th Avenue, San Mateo, CA 94403, (650) 522-7260.

 All applications, résumés (required) and supplemental questionnaires received will be reviewed for minimum qualifications.
-A limited number of the most highly qualified applicants will be invited to participate in the examination process which may consist of an oral panel interview, tentatively scheduled for December 6, 2018.
+Applications with "see resume" as a substitution for the work experience description, those with unclear past employment information, or those with insufficient information to evaluate possession of minimum qualifications will not be considered; missing information cannot be assumed.
+A limited number of the most highly qualified applicants will be invited to participate in the examination process, which may consist of an oral panel interview, written exercise, or in the form of a practical demonstration of skill and ability, or any combination of these, tentatively scheduled for December 9, 2019.

-The process may include an Oral Panel interview and department interview.
-An employment list will be established from those who pass the examination process.
+An eligible list will be established for those who pass the examination process.
 Current and future vacancies may be filled from this list.
 The list will remain in effect for at least 6 months with the possibility of an extension for an additional 6 months.
-Once placed on an employment list, and at the time a vacancy occurs, eligible candidates may be contacted by the hiring department and scheduled for additional department interviews.
+Once placed on an eligible list, and at the time a vacancy occurs, eligible candidates may be contacted by the hiring department and scheduled for additional department interviews.